Viscoelastic response and anisotropic hydrodynamics in Weyl semimetals: Abstract

 \section{Abstract}

 We study viscoelastic response in Weyl semimetals with broken time-reversal symmetry.
 The principal finding is that topology and anisotropy of the Fermi surface are manifested in the viscoelasticity tensor of the electron fluid.
-In the dynamic (inter-band) part of this tensor, the anisotropy leads to a qualitatively different, compared to isotropic models, scaling with frequency and the Fermi energy.
-While components of the viscosity tensor determined by the Fermi surface properties agree in the Kubo and kinetic formalisms, the latter misses the anomalous Hall viscosity determined by filled states below the Fermi surface.
+In the dynamic (interband) part of this tensor, the anisotropy leads to a qualitatively different, compared with isotropic models, scaling with frequency and the Fermi energy.
+The components of the viscosity tensor determined by the Fermi-surface properties agree in the Kubo and kinetic formalisms; the latter, however, misses the anomalous Hall viscosity originating from filled states below the Fermi surface.
 The anisotropy of the dispersion relation is also manifested in the acceleration and relaxation terms of the hydrodynamic equations providing means to probe the anisotropy in transport experiments.